kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/big_data/numpy/numpy.md

 `plt.hist(x, bins, histtype='step');`

 This function will create a nearly identical plot to the one seen here.
-To compute the binning, Matplotlib uses the np.histogram function, which does a very similar com‐ putation to what we did before.
+To compute the binning, Matplotlib uses the np.histogram function, which does a very similar computation to what we did before.
 Let’s compare the two here:

 ```
 In[25]: print("NumPy routine:")